Our Toddler Room...

 At this age, children will also be experiencing the change from nappies to potties and toilets.
 Whatever the challenge, you can be assured that our staff are well trained, motivated and committed and work alongside parents/carers during this transition.

 Other than this daily interaction, the nursery has several methods for sharing formal information with parents.
-We will ensure that a formal meeting will be set up around the time is two and a half years old, around the time we prepare your child’s ‘Two Year Progress Check’ report, a short report that summarises your child’s development in the 3 prime areas namely Personal, Social and Emotional development, Communication and Physical Development.
+We will ensure that a formal meeting will be set up around the time that your toddler is two and a half years old.
+This is around the time that we prepare your child’s ‘Two Year Progress Check’ report, a short report that summarises your child’s development in the 3 prime areas namely Personal, Social and Emotional Development, Communication and Physical Development.
 The purpose of this report is to establish what support a child needs to enhance their development.
 For more information please visit the following guide on https://www.foundationyears.org.uk/wp-content/uploads/2012/03/A-Know-How-Guide.pdf

-We will also be communicating through ‘Tapestry Journal’, where you will receive a weekly ‘snapshot’ of what your child has been up to here in Discoverers.
+We also communicate through a ‘Tapestry Journal’, where you will receive a weekly ‘snapshot’ of what your child has been up to here in the toddler room.

 Tapestry observations

-We continue plan responsively.
-Each time we interact with the child we are observing assessing planning for and responding to that individual child, the recording of this is therefore done retrospectively (after the event) as we reflect on the learning and development which has taken place.
-We used tapestry to record some of our ‘day to day’, responsive planning, observations and formative assessment.
+Each time we interact with the children we are observing assessing planning for and responding to the individual child, the recording of this is therefore done retrospectively (after the event) as we reflect on the learning and the development which has taken place.
+We use tapestry to record some of our ‘day to day’, responsive planning, observations and formative assessment.

 Learning Stories

-Learning stories are an easy to use and snapshot of each individual child’s learning and development.
-They demonstrate their progress following their key persons skills based curricular planning across the seven areas of learning and development that must shape educational programmes in early years settings, as part of the EYFS.
+Learning stories are an easy to use snapshot of each individual child’s learning and development.
+They demonstrate their progress following their key persons skills-based curricular planning across the seven areas of learning and development that must shape educational programmes in early years settings, as part of the EYFS.

-Learning stories written in Childcare (Babies and Discoverers) focus on the prime areas of learning and development.
+Learning stories written in Childcare (Babies and Toddlers) focus on the prime areas of learning and development.
 These are personal, social and emotional, physical development and communication and language.

 Our Flexible Daily routine